mathhub/mathhub.github.io/README.md

 ##MATHUB
-An un-official website for the KNUST Mathematics department.

-###Contribution
-This site is being run by student's code contribution.
+Here lies the website of the [Mathub repo](https://github.com/mathhub/mathub).